simon-frankau/teensy_simm/README.md

 | 29    | DP    | Data Parity In        | Pull-up    |
 | 30    | VCC   | +5 VDC                | VCC        |

-Only wiring up DQ4-DQ7, and A7-A10.
+Only wiring up DQ4-DQ7, and A6-A9.
 Testing that the thing works in principle, don't need to actually access the full memory.
 Why the higher pins?
 They're the ones nearer the Teensy, so I can use more of the shorter wires. :)

-I avoided wiring up A11, since that's only used by the largest of SIMMs.
+I avoided wiring up A11/A10, since my test SIMM is a 1MB (parity!)
+SIMM, populated with 2x 422400-70, 1x 421000-70 DRAM chips.
+SIMMs.

 Inverting the table for the Teensy's connections: